mrjgallagher/Code-Assessment-One/README.md

+# Code-Assessment-One

 A small piece of demonstration code written in 2/3 hours.
+The aim of this code snippet is to demonstrait my knowledge of java 8, and my ability to write clean, decoupled, object oriented code.

 This was interesting as it was my first time using Gradle !
 I may now be converted !

-Instructions :
+##Instructions :
 1.Run >$ Gradle clean build

 2.Start up db